L7 (band)

-L7 is an American rock band founded in Los Angeles, California, first active from 1985 to 2001 and re-formed in 2014.
-Their longest standing lineup consists of Suzi Gardner (guitars, vocals), Donita Sparks (vocals, guitars), Jennifer Finch (bass, vocals), and Dee Plakas (drums, vocals).
-L7 has released seven studio albums and has toured widely in the US, Europe, Japan, Australia, and South America.
-"Pretend We're Dead" was heavily played on US alternative radio and entered the top 10 on the Billboard Modern Rock chart in 1992.
+L7 is an American punk rock band founded in Los Angeles, California, first active from 1985 to 2001 and re-formed in 2014.
+The group currently consists of Suzi Gardner (guitars, vocals), Donita Sparks (vocals, guitars), Dee Plakas (drums, backing vocals) and Janis Tanaka (bass guitar).
+L7 has released seven studio albums and has toured widely in the United States, Europe, Japan, Australia, and South America.
+"Pretend We're Dead" was heavily played on United States alternative radio and entered the top 10 on the Billboard Modern Rock chart in 1992.

-Due to their sound and image, L7 is often associated with the grunge movement of the late 1980s and early 1990s, and as an all-female band, L7 has, at times, been linked to riot grrrl; although they preceded and are outliers of both the grunge and riot grrrl movements.
+Due to their sound and image, L7 is often associated with the grunge movement of the late 1980s and early 1990s, and as an all-female band, L7 has, at times, been linked to riot grrrl, although they preceded and are outliers of both the grunge and riot grrrl movements.
 L7 has been supportive of political causes, and formed Rock for Choice in 1991.
 A documentary film about the band, L7: Pretend We're Dead, premiered in 2016.

 History

 Formation and early years (1985–1989)

 L7 was formed by Donita Sparks and Suzi Gardner in 1985.
 Both artists were active in the art punk community of Echo Park and had met in 1984 through mutual contacts at the cultural hub of the LA Weekly.
 Of their meeting and on hearing Gardner play a tape of her songs in progress, Sparks described it as "one of the happiest days of my life" with a clear synchronicity in the music they were each interested in creating.
 At the time, Gardner was also active as a poet.
 A year prior, Gardner had performed backing vocals on the college radio hit "Slip It In" by Black Flag.
 Gardner and Sparks began performing regularly in Los Angeles at punk and metal venues along with a revolving list of supporting musicians in the early years.

 The punk rock duo brought Jennifer Finch on board as bass guitarist and Roy Koutsky on drums.
 Finch, with the strongest Californian roots of the four, connected the band with an even wider network, including Brett Gurewitz of Epitaph Records where the band recorded their first demo.
 Their eponymous debut album, described as "intense, energetic" and "fast straightforward punk music" was released by Epitaph Records in 1987.
 L7 reported challenges in the early years with finding a suitable, stable drummer.
 Shortly after the release of L7, Koutsky quit the band and was replaced by Anne Anderson.
-Anderson's only studio appearance with L7 was on the SST Records compilation The Melting Pot in 1988 (via a cover of the Ohio Express track "Yummy Yummy").
+Anderson's only studio appearance with L7 was on the SST Records compilation The Melting Pot in 1988 (via a cover of the Ohio Express track "Yummy Yummy Yummy").
 Subsequently, Anderson left at the end of the touring cycle for the L7 record, and Demetra "Dee" Plakas was recruited by the band in late 1989 which completed the band's first stabilized lineup as an all-female band.